Primate

-Etymology
+Etymology and classification

+Common names

 The English name primates is derived from Old French or French primat, from a noun use of Latin primat-, from primus ('prime, first rank').
 The name was given by Carl Linnaeus because he thought this the "highest" order of animals.
 The relationships among the different groups of primates were not clearly understood until relatively recently, so the commonly used terms are somewhat confused.
 For example, ape has been used either as an alternative for monkey or for any tailless, relatively human-like primate.

 Sir Wilfrid Le Gros Clark was one of the primatologists who developed the idea of trends in primate evolution and the methodology of arranging the living members of an order into an "ascending series" leading to humans.
 Commonly used names for groups of primates such as prosimians, monkeys, lesser apes, and great apes reflect this methodology.
 According to our current understanding of the evolutionary history of the primates, several of these groups are paraphyletic, or rather they do not include all the descendants of a common ancestor.

 In contrast with Clark's methodology, modern classifications typically identify (or name) only those groupings that are monophyletic; that is, such a named group includes all the descendants of the group's common ancestor.

-The cladogram below shows one possible classification sequence of the living primates: groups that use common (traditional) names are shown on the right.
+The cladogram below shows one possible classification sequence of the living primates, with common (traditional) name groupings on the right:

-All groups with scientific names are clades, or monophyletic groups, and the sequence of scientific classification reflects the evolutionary history of the related lineages.
-Groups that are traditionally named are shown on the right; they form an "ascending series" (per Clark, see above), and several groups are paraphyletic: